cloudinary/cloudinary_android/README.md

 Cloudinary provides URL and HTTP based APIs that can be easily integrated with any Web development framework.

-For Android, Cloudinary provides a library for simplifying the integration even further.
-The library requires Android 2.3 or higher.
+## Requirements
+The library requires Android version 4.0.3 (Ice Cream Sandwich) and up.

 ## Gradle Integration
 Add the following dependency to your build.gradle: